4d/docs/docs/API/SessionClass.md

 For more information, see the [Session types](#session-types) paragraph.

-The `Session` object is available from any process in the above contexts.
-If the command is called from another context (single-user application, scalable sessions disabled...), it returns *Null*.
+If the command is called from a non supported context (single-user application, scalable sessions disabled...), it returns *Null*.

 #### Web session